bluesky/tiled/docs/source/explanations/structures.md

 Two mechanisms exist for fetching a sub-range:

-* `?slice=start:stop:step` accepts an arbitrary numpy-style slice (including reversed and strided).
+* `?slice=start:stop:step` accepts an arbitrary numpy-style slice (including reversed and strided slices).
 * The HTTP `Range:` header (e.g. `bytes=0-9`, `bytes=20-`, `bytes=-1024`)
-  triggers a `206 Partial Content` response with `Content-Range` and is the right mechanism for standard tools like `curl -r`, `aria2c -x16`, browsers, and resumable downloads.
+  triggers a `206 Partial Content` response with `Content-Range` and is the preferred mechanism for standard tools like `curl -r`, `aria2c -x16`, browsers, and resumable downloads.
 The server advertises `Accept-Ranges: bytes` on every response.
-If both are supplied, `Range:` wins.
+If both are supplied, `Range:` takes precedence.

-For multi-gigabyte payloads, `BytesClient.export(path, workers=N)`
+For multi-gigabyte payloads, `BytesClient.export(path)` and `BytesClient.read()` automatically partition the request along server-declared chunk boundaries, subdividing further when any piece would exceed `BytesClient.RESPONSE_BYTESIZE_LIMIT` (100 MiB), and fan the sub-requests out concurrently via HTTP `Range:` headers.
+Concurrency is capped by the context's `max_connections` (default 16), matching the array client; there is no per-call `workers=` knob.
+Each task streams its sub-range directly to a disjoint region of a pre-allocated file, so peak per-worker memory stays bounded regardless of payload size.
-parallelises the download by issuing one `Range:`-bounded request per server-declared chunk (or by evenly partitioning the payload when there is only one chunk).
-Typical values: `workers=1` for local-file backends, `workers=4-16` for object-store backends.
-Each task writes to a disjoint region of a pre-allocated file.
+Reversed or strided slices fall back to a single sequential `?slice=` request.
+Buffer destinations (anything other than a path) also fall back to a single sequential request.

 ### Sparse Array